hjben/hjben.github.io/_posts/2021-05-27-kafka-cluster.md

 (2) Download the shell script in _zookeeper/docker-script_ folder at the github and move them to the path where docker commands are available.

 (3) With _./compose-up.sh_ command, docker network and containers are generated. parameters must be entered behind the command with one blank (space-bar) and arranged by the order below.
 The command will not be executed when lack of number of parameters or wrong input type detected.
-- zookeeper_version: Version of zookeeper (3.6.2 is available now)
+- zookeeper_version: Version of zookeeper (3.8.1 and 3.6.2 is available now)
 - (The # of ensemble) servers: The number of ensemble servers (odd integer between 1 and 5)
 - web_user: User of zk-web (admin is recommended)
 - web_password: Password of zk-web (admin is recommended)